pinkpong111/governance-rules-theory/README.md

 | Temporary output variance | Non-determinism is inherent; single-event variance is noise, not signal |
 | Confidence drop on novel domain | Expected during Seed Expansion Protocol Phase 1 — conservative escalation is correct behavior, not failure |
 | Short-term perplexity rise after fine-tuning | Normal recalibration period — θd is adjusting; allow one calibration cycle before escalating |

+**RT Boundary Friction criterion for intervention removal decisions:** When evaluating whether a monitoring step or intervention trigger should be removed (e.g., "this review stage adds latency but never catches anything"), apply Recovery Theory's Boundary Friction test before removal:

+1. **Local Failure Containment:** Without this step, does a local problem reach upper layers directly?
+YES → never remove.
+2. **Independent Path Creation:** Does this step create an independent judgment pathway?
+YES → never remove.
+3. **Disagreement Survival:** Without this, does dissent disappear from the system?
+YES → never remove.

+If any answer is YES, the step is Boundary Friction — a structural limiter on error propagation velocity — and removing it initiates the VCZ Collapse sequence regardless of its apparent cost.
+The test is conservative by design: false positive (keeping unnecessary friction) = minor inefficiency; false negative (removing Boundary Friction) = VCZ collapse initiation.

 > *Structural analogue: Production LLM monitoring practice (Arize AI, Maxim AI, Evidently AI, 2025) converges on the finding that continuous per-event monitoring creates more instability than it resolves, and that drift detection requires sustained trend signal rather than reactive thresholds — compatible with the DFG prediction that cumulative log architecture is structurally necessary, not merely operationally convenient.*